top of page

 Gravestones

 In 2019, we raised funds for the rehabilitation of the gravestones of Ichabod and Rose Pease.
-We raised over $1700 with a lecture by researchers Mary Lycan and Tom Schuch on Ichabod Pease, who was born into slavery and who opened a school for New London's Black children when he was eighty-one years old.
+We collected over $1700 with a lecture by researchers Mary Lycan and Tom Schuch on Ichabod Pease, who was born into slavery and who opened a school for New London's Black children when he was eighty-one years old.

 Ichabod and Rose Pease's gravestones in Cedar Grove Cemetery